fara-pug/fara-pug/index.md

 "There is nothing in any of my warehouses .. except in Relica's." - pug.

 First off, I don't really like the slow interaction with the storage bins in the warehouse.

-But I use them.
+Instead of holding an item-stack to put it into the the number 1 position and typing **/giveall**, I **/give #x** if its a single item and drop whatever stacked item right on top of the bins.

 I dont use scrolls but I keep them in a bin next to the crucible because I already know that I will be desperate for them when I'm strong enough to get myself into the best part of the game I know, dungeons!
+(Please don't read that to mean that my avatar is mindless about hoarding.
+After all, some scrolls were meant to be /salvaged and he's read enough of this guide to know that!)

-I also don't need kites, beehives, birds-nests, folded notes, toyswords and other things like that, but these too find their way into the warehouse.
-Out of sight, not out of mind.
+Sure, as player, I could **/salvage** everything, but my avatar isn't wired like that.
+He keeps fancy but not the fanciest kites, beehives, birds-nests, folded notes, toyswords and other things like that for flavour.
+Once in the warehouse, but these things are out of sight, not out of mind.

 After opening up the (Refinery) I wound up with oddities like Tin Fiddles and Organs, Bone Spears and Goggles.
-I love the recipes, but instead of salvaging them right away stash them in Relica's warehouse in a 3rd chest.
+I love the recipes, but instead of salvaging them right I stash away the Smith's output in the warehouse get an insight into what he's doing, knowing full well that the stash doubles as a rune-shard hoard.

 Ammo.
 I got tons of ammo of all kinds.
-Sometimes I use a ranged weapon and when I'm done playing with them I keep one foe each ammo-type in a Storage box, Dumping the ammo on the floor at that location.
+When I get a new ranged weapon I try them out and keep the nicest ones in a Storage box on which i all dump all spare ammo.
+I find that much easier than placing stacks into the box.

+But listen, before you stash anything you find or loot, beat-up and or salvage the whatever because especially among the items you find on trees, surprises await!

+1. People who have seen more of the game know better things than dungeons!

+    How cool is that?

+    Check out this feedback: Dungeons!
+It's anything but "best"; It's an hour spent fumbling around in a dark maze trying to find a key and a door, dealing with stealthed enemies, and hidden traps!
+Dungeons are not the best part of the game.
+At all.

+    To a long-time player of rogue-likes, that's an endorsement! and a promise for even better! <g>

+2. Thanks for paying attention!

+    If you did, you will enjoy this random secret!

+    -   Peacocks drop an item that gives you **FIN>>**
+    -   Its kinda like the one with the milk :)

-<a id="org1829463"></a>
+<a id="orgaf3e871"></a>

 ### In the Crucible